SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-27-today-i-got-shot-a-sixth-time.md

 outcompeting all other strains, and infecting the unvaccinated like mad.
 The fact that here at Chez Weekend, as vaccinated persons, we have to put up with increased exposure risk due to unvaccinated knotheads just galls me.
-Even more, it galls me that people are dying from a preventable disease, because they are victims of right-wing disinformation.
+Even more, it galls me that people are dying from a preventable disease, because they are victims of right-wing disinformation, self-inflicted as it may be.

 I was a bit mixed in my reactions to
 [the last couple week's decisions from the FDA &amp; CDC]({{ site.baseurl }}/fda-covid-boosters/) simultaneously promoting and limiting boosters:
-- On the one hand, it seems blunt-trauma-obvious that we're all better off getting the unvaccinated to be vaccinated, whether in the US or around the world.
+- On the one hand, it seems blunt-trauma-obvious that we're all better off getting the unvaccinated to be vaccinated in the first place, whether in the US or around the world.
 - On the other hand, I'd feel a lot safer with a personal booster even though I know a thing or two about [the Simpson's Paradox effect]({{ site.baseurl }}/covid-simpson/) that is making it look like vaccine efficacy is fading more than it really is.